jsangmeister/splittermond-tracker/README.md

 ### Windows

 Download [splittermond-tracker-1.11.0.exe](https://github.com/jsangmeister/splittermond-tracker/releases/download/v1.11.0/splittermond-tracker-1.11.0.exe) and double-click it.
 In the following security dialog, click on "More info" and then on "Run anyway".
 The app will install itself permanently on the system.
-To run it, search for "Splittermond Tracker" in
+To run it, open the start menu and search for "Splittermond Tracker".

 ### Linux